 However, if you invest your money then your retirement fund will grow exponentially like this:

 By investing your money, your account will grow significantly larger with very little extra effort on your part.
 To do this, we recommend using an online broker or a robo-advisor.
 Using any of these options is significantly better than letting your money sit in a savings account.
-If you use any of these online investment service, you can expect your money to earn approximately 8-10%, which is the average return of the stock market.
+If you use any of these online investment services, you can expect your money to earn approximately 5-10%, which is the average return of the stock market.

 Questrade or National Bank Direct Brokerage are good options.
 Once you have opened a brokerage account, simply buy index funds that will track the return of the entire stock market.
 To pick the best brokerage platform to invest, you can use Hardbacon’s online brokers comparison tool.